hgwhitfield/what-the-book/docs/README.md

 - On the Settings page, scroll down until you find the "GitHub Pages" section in the left-hand menu.
 - In the "Source" section, click on the dropdown menu labeled "Branch" and change it from "None" to "Master".
 - The website will refresh automatically, and the deployment link will be displayed at the top of the GitHub Pages section.

+## Testing

+For detailed information on testing, please refer to the [Testing Documentation](testing.md).